1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 <tr><td><img src="images/8.png" /></td></tr>
 </table>

-Alternatively, we could have declared that "Harnessing Planentary Rotational Energy" is the child of "Alternative Energy" using the `"isChildOf"` type.
+Alternatively, we could have declared that "Harnessing Planetary Rotational Energy" is the child of "Alternative Energy" using the `"isChildOf"` type.
 Can you figure out how?

 There are a total of ten available association types, though you will probably mostly use `"isParentOf"` or `"isChildOf"`.
 The standard is very flexible: any transcript entity may have any association with any association type with any other transcript entities.
-But of course, the provider is responsible for generating sensible transcripts.
+But of course, the provider is responsible for generating transcripts where these associations make sense to the people using the transcripts and the systems interpreting them.

-> *Technical aside*: For more discussion on what is sensible, see the section on [Cycles and Paradoxes](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-Bestpractices/etservicev1p0_bestpracticesv1p0.html#cycles-and-paradoxes) in the Recommended Practices guide.
+> *Technical aside*: For more discussion on what is sensible, see the section on [Cycles and Paradoxes](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-Bestpractices/etservicev1p0_bestpracticesv1p0.html#cycles-and-paradoxes) in the Extended Transcript Recommended Practices guide.

-To learn more about available associations, see the [AssocationType Vocabulary Description](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-InformationModel/ETServiceGroup_InfoModel.html#Enumerated_AssociationType) section within the Information Model documentation.
+To learn more about available associations, see the [AssocationType Vocabulary Description](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-InformationModel/ETServiceGroup_InfoModel.html#Enumerated_AssociationType) section within the Extended Transcript Information Model documentation.

 ### <a id="add-degree-course"></a> Adding a degree program and a course

-Let's wrap up this tutorial by adding a couple new transcript entity types.
+Let's wrap up this tutorial by adding a couple of new transcript entity types.

 Amy is working on her PhD in Applied Physics, and she took a course in alternative energies.